Bipolar Disorder Hotline

 Frequently Asked Questions

 Yes.
-The Mental Health Hotline is free and available 24-7.
-You can call anytime to speak with a trained professional without worrying about cost. - Can I Stay Anonymous When I Call?
+The Mental Health Hotline is free and available 24/7.
+You can call anytime, day or night, without worrying about cost.

 Yes.
 Loved ones seeking information or help supporting someone with bipolar disorder are welcome to call.
-A trained professional can offer guidance and help you understand available resources. - Will the Hotline Diagnose Me?
+We can offer guidance and help you understand available resources.

-No. Hotlines don’t provide diagnoses, but they can help connect you with qualified professionals for evaluation and treatment.
+No. Hotlines don’t provide diagnoses, but they can help connect you with qualified providers for evaluation and treatment.
 The goal is to guide you toward the right support for your needs.

 Living with bipolar disorder can feel overwhelming, but you don’t have to manage it on your own.
 Effective treatment, steady support and real guidance are available, and reaching out can be the first step toward feeling more stable and in control.

-Call the Mental Health Hotline at (866) 903-3787 to speak with a trained mental health professional who can help you understand your options and connect you with appropriate care.
+Call the Mental Health Hotline at 866-903-3787 to get connected with support that can help you understand your options and find appropriate care.
 You deserve clarity, stability and hope.